SELF GUIDED AUDIO TOURS HAWAII

 Shaka Guide

-MAUI WILDFIRE UPDATE: West Maui has reopened but Lahaina and the surrounding area remain closed.
-Our West Maui Tour has been updated to reflect this.
-Please be respectful on your visit and mindful of the devastation caused by the fires.
+MAUI WILDFIRE UPDATE 4/22/25 - West Maui has reopened, however Lahaina remains closed.
+Our West Maui Tour has been updated to reflect these changes.
+Please be respectful during your visit and mindful of the devastation caused by the recent wildfires.

 west maui tour map